-- (a) Employees will comply with any lawful and reasonable direction given by any person having authority to make or give such an order, including but not limited to their Line Manager, Executive Manager or the CEO. - (b) Employees will give effect to the lawful decisions and policies of the Shire, whether or not they agree with or approve of them.
+- 3.6.1 Employees will comply with any lawful and reasonable direction given by any person having authority to make or give such an order, including but not limited to their Line Manager, Manager or the CEO. - 3.6.2 Employees will give effect to the lawful decisions and policies of the Shire, whether or not they agree with or approve of them.